CarterAWebb827/Audio-Modifier/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy up and running follow these simple example steps
+To get a local copy up and running follow these steps

 ### Prerequisites
 Some things you may need for the project include a terminal and/or a code editor with access to Git, C++, g++, and make.
 I would recommend using a WSL2 terminal, a Virtual Machine, or a Linux distribution OS.